mordak/codec_silk/README.markdown

 ## Compatability

-I have tested this on OS X Server 10.6.
+I have tested this on OS X Server 10.6 and 10.8, up to asterisk 11.5.1.

 This module should support high sample rate codecs (16KHz, etc) without incident, but I have really only tested it with 8KHz codecs.